ProfMikeWood/ocean_modeling_book/_sources/oceanography/momentum.md

 ```
 Note that the small vertical component of the Coriolis has been removed from ...

-### The Total Derivative of Momentum
-Under construction

 ### The Pressure Gradient Force
 Under construction